Canola acres finally rebounded in Ontario this spring after several years of Swede midge struggles.

 Swede midge can cause headaches in other parts of Ontario, but the pest is under control compared to Temiskaming.

 Reid said there’s no silver bullet.
-A potential insecticide is unlikely to come to market because it might hurt bees.
+An insecticide is unlikely to come to market because it might hurt bees.

 “We’re back to incremental gains through crop management (and) planting dates,” he said.